karmada-io/karmada/docs/multi-cluster-ingress.md

 #### Edit ingress-nginx-controller deployment

-We want `nginx-ingress-controller` to access `karmada-apiserver` to listen to resource(such as multiclusteringress, endpointslices, service, etc.) changes, therefore, we need to mount the authentication credential of `karmada-apiserver` to the `nginx-ingress-controller`.
+We want `nginx-ingress-controller` to access `karmada-apiserver` to listen to changes in resources(such as multiclusteringress, endpointslices, and service).
+Therefore, we need to mount the authentication credential of `karmada-apiserver` to the `nginx-ingress-controller`.

 ```
 kubectl -n ingress-nginx edit deployment ingress-nginx-controller